willxg127/ValorantHealthTracker/README.md

 ## Troubleshooting

-- Ensure Tesseract OCR is properly installed and the path is correctly set
+- Make sure that Tesseract OCR is properly installed and the path is correctly set, you can install it [here](https://github.com/h/pytesseract)
 - Check that the COM port matches your Bluetooth module's port
 - Verify the screen capture region matches your game's health display location
 - Make sure all hardware connections are secure